-Albania visa requirements look simple on paper and turn into a paperwork maze the moment you stay longer than a beach week.
-This guide breaks down who can walk in passport-free, who needs to apply online before flying, and what remote workers actually face when chasing a long-term permit.
+Albania visa requirements look simple on paper, then turn into a paperwork maze the moment you stay longer than a beach week.
+This guide breaks down who walks in passport-free, who applies online before flying, and what remote workers actually face when chasing a long-term permit — the visa layer of planning a trip to Albania.

 Whether you need an Albania visa depends on your passport.
-US citizens can stay one full year without any application.
+US citizens stay one full year with no application.
 Citizens of the UK, EU, Canada, and Australia get 90 days within a 180-day window.
-Most South Asian and African passport holders must apply for an electronic visa before flying.
+Most South Asian and African passport holders apply for an electronic visa before flying.

 A few universal rules apply to everyone: